Thomas Middleton and the Adaptation of Shakespeare: Late Jacobean Politics in Print and Performance, 1616-1623.

 - '"Make Me a Christian": Henry VIII, The Island Princess, and John Fletcher's Anti-Catholicism', Birmingham Journal of Literature and Language, 7:1 (2015), pp. 1-9.

 - '"Here in Vienna"?: Reappraising Measure for Measure's Problematic Geography'.
 Abstract submitted.
-Intended for presentation at The British Graduate Shakespeare Conference (Shakespeare Institute, Stratford-upon-Avon, 4 - 6 June 2020).
+Originally intended to be presented at The British Graduate Shakespeare Conference (Shakespeare Institute, Stratford-upon-Avon, 4 - 6 June 2020).
 Event postponed due to COVID-19 pandemic.